 Requirement: Provide one 50-amp, 120/240-volt dedicated circuit wired with appropriately sized wire cable.
 This should not be GFCI.

 Why: Electric ranges draw more power in the kitchen than nearly anything else.
-So, everything about this circuit is super-sized and segregated: a fat cable, big-amp circuit breaker, and a dedicated circuit so as not to trip other appliances or lights.
+Everything about this circuit is super-sized and segregated: a large cable, big-amp circuit breaker, and a dedicated circuit (so as not to trip other appliances or lights).